(Samael Aun Weor, the founder of the modern Gnostic tradition)

 Why Isn't Chastity Mainstream?

-As evidenced by intensified animosity from both ends of the American political spectrum, it is very easy for anyone to give credence to a multitude of conflicting ideologies, all of which can be articulated, defended, and propagated with great enthusiasm, efficacy, and approval at the exclusion and condemnation of the rest.
+As evidenced by intensified animosity from both ends of the American political spectrum, it is very easy for anyone to give credence to a multitude of conflicting ideologies.
+Many views can be articulated and defended with conviction.
+Some individuals and groups can speak with greater eloquence, efficacy, and enthusiasm, convincing others through the craft of their arguments.
 And yet, the state of humanity has become increasingly chaotic, violent, destructive, and hateful as a result of such dissemination, which proves the point that if a great majority of people agree with a given belief, it is probably wrong.
 In the words of Jesus:

 Enter ye in at the strait gate: for wide is the gate, and broad is the way, that leadeth to destruction, and many there be which go in thereat:

 Compared with the rest of humanity, the number of people who practice sexual magic is small.
 Therefore it is evident that these teachings, while freely offered, have not achieved popularity, reach, interest, or engagement with the majority.
 Instead, most individuals hate chastity, which is normal, because such sexual behaviors run contrary to commonly held assumptions and beliefs regarding sex, marriage, lust, pornography, adultery, and desire.

 In North America, the focal point of sexual indulgence, decadence, insatiable appetites, and bacchanalias, many have made tremendous efforts to convince the world that giving in to your desires will produce happiness, and yet the results of such behaviors are accelerating and escalating humanity's collective decay.
 No one wants to confront in themselves how desire, which seeks to get what it wants at the expense of others, is the root cause of suffering, and yet this is the fundamental precondition of every genuine religion and mystical tradition.
 What you find, instead of virtue being proliferated and emulated, is the gratification of desire and lust, no matter what the cost.
 What else could constitute the most damaging (and successful) propaganda, especially when everyone believes it to be true?

 Is Sexual Magic Suitable for the Modern World?